Stocks slide on weak economic data

 The Philadelphia Federal Reserve said its gauge on business activity in the Mid-Atlantic region unexpectedly fell to the weakest level since May 2016.

-The index dropped to reading of -4.1 from 17.0 in January. areading below zero indicates contraction.
+The index dropped to reading of -4.1 from 17 in January.
+A reading below zero indicates contraction.

-The Commerce Department reported that overall Durable goods rose in December, however a key component called non-defense capital goods fell 0.7 percent from november, pointing to a further slowdown in business spending.
+The Commerce Department reported that overall durable goods rose in December.
+However, a key component called nondefense capital goods fell 0.7 percent from November, pointing to a further slowdown in business spending.

 Advertisement